qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/geometry.rst

 As an alternative, one can use the :func:`wkbType` method which returns a value from the ``QgsWkbTypes.GeometryType`` enumeration.
-You can use the ``QgsWkbTypes.displayString`` to get a human readable geometry type.
+You can use the ``QgsWkbTypes.displayString`` function to get a human readable geometry type.

 .. code-block:: python